browserless/browserless/MIGRATION-2.0.md

 - When using custom launch flags for APIs and Libraries: please update to the new format which is a consolidated `&launch` parameter.
 - Playwright's Chromium path is now `/playwright/chromium` in order to reflect other browsers in different paths.
 - Unknown query parameters or JSON POST parameters will now respond with a 4xx error.
+- New `/function` API environment and uses Ecmascript modules.
+We no longer run /function calls in the NodeJS environment, and instead run inside the browser's JavaScript runtime. `import` does work and loads modules over HTTP instead of locally.
+- `blockAds` now uses Ublock Origin to facilitate ad-blocking.
+No more request interception.
+- The prior `/stats` API is now located at `/performance`.

 # Docker